alaesahbou/zero_day/0x00-vagrant/0-hello_ubuntu.md

-The command 'uname' without any option prints the name of the operating system, which is usually Linux.
+The command 'uname' without any option prints the name of the operating system, which is usually Linux